tarnvaal/PersistentDM/README.md

     Reusable Worlds: You can save and load "shards" of world data (locations, memories) to reuse across different game sessions.

+    Memory Search: Query the AI's knowledge base with semantic similarity, literal matching, and recency boosting for debugging and exploration.

 Tech Stack

     Backend: FastAPI (Python)